A Messenger

 A Messenger is the debut album from eleventh season American Idol contestant, Colton Dixon.
 The album was released on January 29, 2013, by Sparrow Records and debuted at No. 15 on the Billboard 200.
+It debuted at number one on the Top Christian Albums chart.

 Background

 After being eliminated from Idol, Dixon said he wanted to make a "faith-based album" without alienating a wider audience for his debut.
 Dixon signed to Sparrow Records in September 2012 and released his first single later that month.
 Dixon said his biggest was "trying to choose 11, 12 songs for the record out of the 50 or so that I wrote, but it came together so well."

 Dixon contributed to all of the songs except for "Let Them See You", saying "I heard this song from a friend of mine and I just had to have it on my record.
 It finished the record perfectly!"

 The majority of "A Messenger" was produced and mixed by Red Decibel (Adam Watts, Andy Dodd and Gannin Arnold).